 Doctor of Philosophy (PhD)

 Helga Van Miegroet

 For this dissertation, I examined the ability of field-grown plants to capture N presented in enriched patches or in whole-plant pulses.
 I assessed root proliferation in N-enriched patches when Agropyron desertorum plants had been previously fertilized or shaded.
 All plants responded with increased root growth rates in N-enriched patches.
 However, root proliferation by shaded plants was 50% less than unshaded plants.
 Unexpectedly, plants with higher N status had greater root growth rates in enriched patches than plants that had not received N supplement.
 I concluded that plants already under competitive pressure above ground for light and below ground for nutrients should be less able to respond to opportunities presented in nutrient patches.

 Bilbrough, Carol J., "Growth Responses of Great Basin Plant Species to Variation in Nitrogen Availability" (1996).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6520.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .